-For the other nationalities, in theory, you have to leave brazilian territory during 90 days and then, when coming back, you will have more 90 days.
+In theory, you have to leave brazilian territory during 90 days and then, when coming back, you will have more 90 days.

-In both cases you can stay 180 days/year in Brazil since the first entrance.
+You can stay 180 days/year in Brazil since the first entrance.

 If you plan to leave your boat leaving the country, you can ask for a 2 years’ extension of the customs’ clearance for the boat.
 If you plan to stay in our marina we can give you the required documents.

 - Second step: Customs (Receita Federal).
 Ship’s papers and the documents delivered by the Federal Police.
 You must also go there with a former document filled on the website of the Receita Federal, check the link https://www.edbv.receita.fazenda.gov.br